 Students who submitted an application but did not attend classes during that semester may defer his or her application once for up to one year.
 All students must submit a Postponement form to the Admissions Office before the first day of final exams of the semester their application was submitted.
+Students granted a waiver for the initial application fee are not allowed to postpone, but must reapply.
 Students who do not submit a Postponement form will have their application withdrawn and will be required to reapply, including paying the application fee.